 USC Trojans Transfer Portal Tracker: Defensive Tackle Bear Alexander Officially Enters

 The NCAA Transfer Portal officially opened on Monday, Dec.
 9 and will close on Saturday, Dec.
-28. Several USC Trojans have announced their intention to enter the portal.
-This article will be updated throughout the process.
+28. Up to 10 USC Trojans have announced their intention to enter the portal, including expected starters like running back Quentin Joyner and wide receiver Kyron Hudson.

 UPDATES - Leaving

-Note: This article will be updated throughout the process.